The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Ingólfur's statue on Arnarhóll in Reykjavík

-Ingólfsskáli longhouse is located by Efstaland farm in Ölfus in South Iceland, midway between the towns Hveragerði and Selfoss.
-To visit Ingólfsskáli you can rent a car in Reykjavík - the drive from Reykjavík is around 53 km.
+Ingólfsskáli longhouse is located at Efstaland farm in Ölfus, South Iceland, midway between the towns Hveragerði and Selfoss.
+To visit Ingólfsskáli, you can rent a car in Reykjavík; the drive from Reykjavík is around 53 km.

 Regína at Ingólfsskáli turf longhouse replica in South-Iceland